pdek1991/VigilSiddhi_V1/Readme.md

 ## Overview

-**VigilSiddhi** is designed for 24x7 operational monitoring of devices such as IRDs, switches, servers (Windows/Linux), HP iLOs, and networked appliances.
+VigilSiddhi is designed for 24x7 operational monitoring of devices such as IRDs, switches, servers (Windows/Linux), HP iLOs, and networked appliances.
 It provides:

 - Real-time health dashboards
 - Configurable alarm rules and deduplication
 - Alarm history and forensic analytics
-- Seamless integration with NMS/IT/OT environments
+- Seamless integration with NMS, IT, and OT environments

 ---